unfoldingWord/uw-content-validation/README.md

 1. Ensure that the Styleguide is running by visiting `localhost:6060` on your web browser. (for Chromebooks see note below)
 1. Modify the code and documentation in your code editor and check out the Styleguide.
     - Update the styleguide.config.js to match your new component names.
-1. See debug `console.log()` output in browser console—in chrome, CTRL-SHIFT-J to open.
+1. See debug `userLog()` output in browser console—in chrome, CTRL-SHIFT-J to open.

 ### Setting up NPM Publishing